php/php-langspec/spec/07-variables.md

 // Examples of undefined constants echo NON_EXISTING_CONSTANT;     // uses 'NON_EXISTING_CONSTANT' as substitution
-                                // value and emits a notice stating that the
+                                // value and emits a warning stating that the
                                 // constant was undefined.

 echo NON_EXISTING_CONSTANT;     // same here, the constant is still undefined
                                 // and 'NON_EXISTING_CONSTANT' is used as
-                                // substitution value and a notice is emitted
+                                // substitution value and a warning is emitted
                                 // again.

 echo MAX_LENGTH;                // same here due to a forward usage
                                 // (MAX_LENGTH is defined further below).
                                 // 'MAX_LENGTH' is used as substitution
-                                // value and an notice is emitted.
+                                // value and a warning is emitted.

 echo \NON_EXISTING_CONSTANT;    // qualified use of undefined constant.
 Throws
                                 // an exception of type Error.